ctb/titus-blog/src/2015-modifying-our-dev-process.rst

 As a small project trying to get more funding, we can't afford the diversion of energy at this point.
-That having been said, both the roadmap planning and the sprints thus far were tremendously valuable for making `our contribution process
+That having been said, both the roadmap planning and the sprints thus far were tremendously valuable for thinking ahead and making `our contribution process
 <http://khmer.readthedocs.org/en/v1.4/dev/getting-started.html>`__
-more robust, and we hope to continue them in the future.
+more robust, and we hope to pursue both in the future.

-**Paying technical debt maintenance fees, instead of decreasing debt.**
+**Paying technical debt maintenance fees, instead of decreasing debt.** We still have lots of issues that are burdening the codebase, especially at the Python and C++ interface levels, but we're going to ignore them for now and focus instead on adding new features (hopefully without *increasing* technical debt, note - we're keeping the code review and continuous integration and test coverage and ...).
-We still have lots of issues that are burdening the codebase, especially at the Python and C++ interface levels, but we're going to ignore them for now and focus instead on adding new features (without *increasing* technical debt, note).
-Again, small project trying to get more funding... hard choices must be made.
+Again, we're a small project trying to get more funding... hard choices must be made.

 ----